 Michael Hackett – Senior Vice President of LogiGear Corporation and Editor-in-Chief of Logigear Magazine, weighs in on how to improve existing testing processes.

 On the whole, everyone wants to do a great job, have a better work environment, happy clients and customers, and to be employed by a company earning lots of money.
 All great goals!

 But this is not always the case.
 When it is not, you can suggest process improvements, better tool use, different estimating techniques, etc. Suggestions are generally evaluated based upon whether they are opinions, complaints, thoughtful, useful, possible, or even mean-spirited.

 A large part of my work over the past few years has been consulting on process improvement for entire software teams or specific test groups to help companies and teams achieve their goals.
 This all sounds great but I have to say, that achieving meaningful change is often painful!

 I see a lot of common misses.
 Companies that claim they are Agile when they are not, which creates confusion and conflict.
 Many development teams fail to take advantage of testing tools, which slows testing.
 And top two misses, bad requirements and unreasonable schedules, doom a project from the start.

 It is important to note a thorough assessment is broader than the test team alone.
-It will often be necessary for the assessment to cross organizational and management boundaries.
-Issues will arise over who owns quality as well as defining what the goal of testing actual is.
+It will often be necessary for the assessment of cross-organizational and management boundaries.
+Issues will arise over who owns quality as well as defining what the goal of testing actually is.

 An assessment helps to provide clear comprehension and understanding of the core objective of testing so that you can develop a roadmap for improvement that will substantially improve the performance of your software testing organization and help to solidify your test strategy.